rigon/disk-benchmark/README.md

 ## Features

 Multiple test types can be performed:
-- **Read** test
+- **Read** test.
 - **Write** test.
-The data written is randomly generated, this is a DESTRUCTIVE test
+The data is randomly generated, this is a DESTRUCTIVE test.
 - **Read and write** test.
-The data written is the data read
+Reads first the data and writes it back.
 - **Write and read** test.
-It verifies if the write operation completed correcly.
-The data written is randomly generated, this is a DESTRUCTIVE test
+Writes first the data and reads it back, i.e. checks if the data was written correctly.
+The data is randomly generated, this is a DESTRUCTIVE test.
 - **Read, write and read** test.
-It verifies if the data was written correcly.
-The data written is the data read, this should not be destructive
+It verifies if the data was written correctly in a non destructive way.
+The data written is the data read.

 Tests can be done using different stratagies:
 - Sequentially